top of page

 Nine months too long.

-But now, at least, it was over.
+But now it was over.
 Or, at least, so he hoped.

-That was what Jonny was thinking about as he flung himself into his beat-up Vauxhall Corsa wanting to make a quick getaway but found that he’d be forced to wait.
-Condensation had claimed his windows as though layers of soggy paper had been draped over them.
+That was what Jonny was thinking about as he flung himself into his beat-up Vauxhall Corsa, wanting to make a quick getaway.
+The weather had other ideas.
+The rain and cold had created a blanket of condensation that lay over his windows like layers of soggy paper.
 He turned the ignition, fired up the fans and got them working overtime to drive it away.

-That was a long time ago now – a time when Jonny had no responsibilities, problems, or worries.
-A time when he couldn’t fuck up… well, not too much anyway.
-A time when someone else would mop his troubles up for him.
+That was a long time ago now — a time when Jonny had no responsibilities, problems, or worries.
+A time when someone else would help him mop his troubles up.

 Not like now.

-With his windows clear, Jonny scanned the pub’s exterior one last time.
-Just in case.
-But as he hoped, the rain was keeping everyone indoors, including her.
-Everyone except two silhouettes that were huddled together under a canopy, sharing a cigarette by the door he’d let slam shut behind him.
+That fear lingered as his windows finally cleared.
+Before setting off, Jonny scanned the pub’s exterior one last time.
+As he hoped, the rain was keeping everyone indoors, including her — everyone except two silhouettes that were huddled together under a canopy, sharing a cigarette by the door that had slammed behind him.

-Safe in that knowledge, he pulls away, the lights of his car cutting into the night.
+Safe in that knowledge, he pulled away, the lights of his car cutting into the night.

 You wouldn’t be able to tell Christmas was just a matter of weeks away if you swung on to Wayborough Falls.